 Microgreens are a popular choice for those who want to grow their own plants at home.
-They are also an excellent choice if you don’t have much space because they take up little room, while providing an abundance of nutritious microgreens food for your family.
+They are also an excellent choice if you don’t have much space because they don’t take up much space.

-Microgreens can regrow, but not all varieties will regrow.
-When you harvest most microgreens, you’re generally cutting them off right above the soil line and that means you’re taking the leaves, which are required for photosynthesis.
+Microgreens can regrow, but not all varieties will.
+When you harvest most microgreens, you’re generally cutting them off right above the soil line and that means you’re taking the leaves, and the leaves are what is required for photosynthesis and plant growth.

 When you cut all the leaves off of a plant, its chances of regrowth are slim to none.

 You might have missed some “late bloomer” seeds and those will grow, so there is a chance to get a few stragglers coming in, but for the most part, it’s a lost cause.

 Understanding the difference between shoots, sprouts, and microgreens will help you see why regrowing microgreens can be a challenge.

 All 3 of these are immature versions of a grown plant.
 Sprouts are the most immature version, as they are harvested before you see any real stem growth.

 Shoots are harvested once a stem forms but before the first set of leaves appears.
 They take around 7-14 days to get to a point of harvesting, and you’re not taking the seed with you when you harvest.